Lack of Deep Sleep Possible Cause of Type 2 Diabetes

 Poor sleeping habits are known to decrease the bodies ability to manage blood sugars, increasing the risk of obesity and subsequently diabetes.
-A recent study at the University of Chicago has found a direct connection between insufficient non-rapid eye movement (NREM) sleep, also known as slow-wave sleep (SWS), and type 2 diabetes.
-This is the first study of its kind.
+A 2007 study at the University of Chicago found a direct connection between insufficient non-rapid eye movement (NREM) sleep, also known as slow-wave sleep (SWS), and type 2 diabetes.
+This was the first study of its kind.

 The study focused on young adults in their twenties and early thirties, who are known to average between 80-100 minutes of SWS per night (as opposed to approximately 20 minutes of SWS for an individual in their sixties – low levels of SWS are often associated with older and obese individuals, two groups at increased risk of contracting type 2 diabetes.).
 Five men and four women, in good health, and ranging in age from 20-31, participated in the study.